ProductsPersonal Loans Business Loan Gold Loan Credit Cards

 Credit cards have completely changed how we perceive credit, and how we pay, shop, eat and manage finances.
 Credit cards are a powerful financial tool that allows you access to an easy line of credit for you to make any transaction.
-They may resemble your normal debit card in a lot of ways, except that in a debit card, you need to have cash in your account to avail any service or make a transaction, while with credit cards, you can do all of these without having any credit in your account.
+They may resemble your normal debit card in a lot of ways, except that with a debit card, you need to have cash in your account to avail of any service or make a transaction, while with credit cards, you can do all of these without having any credit in your account.

 In this sense, a credit card can be thought of as an extended loan subjected to various interest rates, annual maintenance charges, and more.
 While any type of loan tends to affect the credit score, note that regularly paying back your credit card bills can help push up your credit score and highlight your creditworthiness.

 But while these cards have numerous benefits, they also are the easiest target for fraud.